 Dredging operations at the Murray Mouth commenced on 9 January 2015 to maintain connectivity (exchange of water) between the Coorong and the Southern Ocean.
-At 21 March 2021, a total of approximately 6 996 339 cubic metres of sand had been removed by dredging operations.
+At 4 April 2021, a total of approximately 7 021 199 cubic metres of sand had been removed by dredging operations.

-One dredge is currently operating between the Goolwa and Tauwitchere channels 24 hours a day, seven days a week.
-The second dredge is currently undergoing maintenance and will return to operations as soon as possible.
+Both dredges are currently operating between the Goolwa and Tauwitchere channels 24 hours a day, seven days a week.
 Barrage releases combined with dredging have helped to maintain flow connectivity of the River Murray Channel to the Murray Mouth and have assisted in exporting salt from the river system.

 There are a number of shallow zones in and adjacent to the Murray Mouth.
 Mariners should use caution when traversing the mouth area, follow all directions, reduce speed and avoid travelling at low tide.
 Mariners equipped with echo sounders should check depths regularly.
 Navigation through the Murray Mouth is only permitted during daylight hours.
+Exclusion

-Exclusion Zones established around the dredging operations are in place to ensure public safety.
+Zones established around the dredging operations are in place to ensure public safety.
 Refer to Notice to Mariners No 42 of 2016 Notice 42.